ich-bin-tyrone/xray-cnn-tfk/README.md

 - Jupyter Notebook
 - Flask
 - TensorFlow
-- Other dependencies listed in `requirements.txt`
+- Other dependencies will be automatically installed

 ## How to Use the Web Application